projf/isle/docs/earthrise-programming.md

 # Earthrise Programming

 This doc provides an overview and reference for Earthrise graphics programming.
 Take a look at [Isle Graphics](https://projectf.io/isle/graphics.html) for blog posts on this topic.
-You'll find reference documentation for the Earthrise hardware (Verilog module) in the [hardware](../hardware/) directory.
+You'll find reference documentation for the Earthrise hardware (Verilog module) in [graphics hardware](../hardware/gfx).

 ## Overview